Culture / TV

-If you were worried about the fate of the Fourth Wing television series adaptation, then we're here to calm your nerves: a new showrunner has been acquired.
+If you were worried about the fate of the Fourth Wing television series adaptation, then we're here to calm your nerves: the show has officially been ordered to series on Prime Video.

 What stage is the Fourth Wing adaptation at?

-While the adaptation hasn't officially been ordered for a series, author Rebecca Yaros said during an interview for her new novel that she had read two versions of the script for the upcoming show, adding that she "could not be any happier" with the result.
+This is the most significant update we've had in a while, since Rebecca Yaros previously sharing that she had read two versions of the script for the upcoming show, adding that she "could not be any happier" with the result.

 There's also been hefty speculation about who would be cast in the adaptation, with Australian actor Josh Heuston a fan-favourite for the role of Xaden Riorson.
 Yaros also weighed in here, saying her only non-negotiable for this part is that it goes to an actor of colour.
 "I don't have any demands other than the fact that Xaden isn't white," she said.